cais-psu/CAIS_Lab_Web/research/index.md

   {%- assign is_journal = false -%}
   {%- if t contains "journal" or t contains "article" -%}{%- assign is_journal = true -%}{%- endif -%}
-  {%- if venue contains "journal" or venue contains "letters" or venue contains "transactions" or venue contains "magazine" or venue contains "frontiers" or venue contains "nature" or venue contains "ieee access" or venue contains "robotics and automation letters" or venue contains “Battery Energy” or venue contains “Wiley” or venue contains “Institute of Electrical and Electronics Engineers” or venue contains “Smart and Sustainable Manufacturing Systems” or venue contains “Control Engineering Practice” or venue contains “Procedia CIRP” -%}{%- assign is_journal = true -%}{%- endif -%}
+  {% if venue contains "journal" or venue contains "letters" or venue contains "transactions" or venue contains "magazine" or venue contains "frontiers" or venue contains "nature" or venue contains "ieee access" or venue contains "robotics and automation letters" or venue contains "battery energy" or venue contains "wiley" or venue contains "institute of electrical and electronics engineers" or venue contains "smart and sustainable manufacturing systems" or venue contains "control engineering practice" or venue contains "procedia cirp" or venue contains "additive manufacturing" or venue contains "materials today" or venue contains "engineering applications" or venue contains "mechatronics" or venue contains "manufacturing systems" or venue contains "manufacturing letters" or venue contains "advanced manufacturing" or venue contains "journal of manufacturing" or venue contains "production research" or venue contains "energy storage" or venue contains "automation science and engineering" %}
+    {% assign is_journal = true %}
+{% endif %}

   {%- if venue contains "ifac-papersonline" -%}{%- assign is_journal = false -%}{%- endif -%}

   {%- if (an contains "ilya" and an contains "kovalenko") or (an contains " kovalenko i ") -%}